Anisakis: Life cycle

-Anisakis species have complex life cycles which pass through a number of hosts through the course of their lives.
+Anisakis species have complex life cycles which pass through several hosts through the course of their lives.
 Eggs hatch in seawater, and larvae are eaten by crustaceans, usually euphausids.
 The infected crustaceans are subsequently eaten by fish or squid, and the nematodes burrow into the wall of the gut and encyst in a protective coat, usually on the outside of the visceral organs, but occasionally in the muscle or beneath the skin.
 The life cycle is completed when an infected fish is eaten by a marine mammal, such as a whale, seal, sea lion, dolphin or another animal like a seabird or shark.
 The nematode excysts in the intestine, feeds, grows, mates, and releases eggs into the seawater in the host's feces.
-As the gut of a marine mammal is functionally very similar to that of a human, Anisakis species are able to infect humans who eat raw or undercooked fish.
+As the gut of a marine mammal is functionally very similar to that of a human, Anisakis species can infect humans who eat raw or undercooked fish.